jjohnsonatgm/wdio_getting_started/README.md

 - click
 - waitFor

+### POM - Page Object Model
+The purpose of this part is to provide an example of what POM looks like with WebDriverIO.

+Page Object Model is a method of organizing your code into "pages".
+This is mainly used for readability purposes.
+More info can be found here: https://www.browserstack.com/guide/page-object-model-in-selenium

 ### Selector Strategies
 The purpose of this part is to show off various selector strategies that are used at Great Minds.
 This is more-so a collaborative section that should be built out over time when new strategies are figured out